-You will attend a conference in November, alongside PhD students and teaching staff.
+You will attend an annual conference (usually held in November) alongside PhD students and teaching staff.
 This provides a less formal atmosphere for discussions concerning criminology, research and related themes.
 It includes lectures from eminent guest speakers and members of staff, seminars and small group discussions.

 You are not required to attend the conference to complete the course, but it’s strongly encouraged.
 Students are not directly charged for attending.